-11.5.
-For the avoidance of doubt, the cost of Working Capital Requirement is equal to zero for the Transmission, Grid System Operator, Distribution Network and Customer Service Entities.
+- 11.4.
+The Working Capital Remuneration Rate is equal to the most recent One-Month Interbank Rate reported by Bank Negara Malaysia plus 1.5 percentage points. - 11.5.
+For the avoidance of doubt, the cost of Working Capital Requirement is equal to zero for the Transmission, Grid System Operator, and Distribution Network entities.